 At the same time, automatic checks of legality remain, but only checks, not decisions.
 The computer identifies violations, and then an expert hired by the developer manually gives an opinion as to why the computer is wrong.
 Then everything is simple: the computer “automatically” registers the right to construction, in which it itself discovered violations.

-That is, if the developer of the Osokorki ecopark does not violate his project and does everything as planned, then everything will be fine with him and no one will forbid him to build further, although this is a water fund object.
+That is, if the developer of the Osokorki ecopark does not violate his project and does everything as planned, then everything will be fine and no one will forbid him to build further, although this is a water fund object.

 Instead of stopping illegal construction, in bill No. 5655 they decided to simply fine the designer and experts.
 And here it is important to recall that the first requirement in the NACP’s comments was precisely to provide for the possibility of revoking permission for illegal construction if violations are detected.
 But it was not implemented, although both the head of the NAPC and the main author of the bill promised that everything would be taken into account.